psychopy/psychopy/docs/source/online/usingPavlovia.rst

 Searching for experiments from Builder
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you wish to search for your own existing projects on `Pavlovia`_, or other users public projects, you can do this via the Builder interface.
+If you wish to search for your own existing projects on `Pavlovia`_, or other users' public projects, you can do this via the Builder interface.
 To search for a project, click button (3) on the Builder Frame in Figure 1.
 Following this, a search dialog will appear, see Figure 7.
 The search dialog presents several options that allow users to search, fork and synchronize projects.

 .. figure:: /images/searchDlgAnnot.png
     :align: center